 - In the grand scheme of life is this event/situation going to matter in one day?
 One week?
 One month?
 One year?
 More often than not the answer is no. If that is the case, then maybe you are making mountains out of mole hills and it’s better to let it go.

 - Is stressing over this situation or event solving the problem?
 Or is it just causing more?
 If it is making you feel crappy and losing sleep or preventing you from accomplishing positive tasks, then is it really worth losing your feelings of well being by dwelling on it?

 - If someone has hurt you or made you angry, does it help you or hurt you to dwell on negative feelings, or to play situations over and over again in your mind?
 I always tell people to stop allowing others to take up space in their brain!
 I don’t care how close someone is to you…. only you have the power to rent them real estate in your thoughts!
 If someone has hurt or angered you, maybe it’s time to evict them from your thoughts!

-If you are having difficulty in letting go of your stress and changing your perception, you may want to look into a release technique such as EFT or the Sedona Method….both which are powerful, yet simple ways to reduce stress.
+If you are having difficulty in letting go of your stress and changing your perception, you may want to look into a release technique such as EFT or the Sedona Method….both of which are powerful, yet simple ways to reduce stress.